husseinm12/Machine_Learning_Projects/README.md

-🚀 Machine Learning & Data Science Projects
+🚀 Machine Learning Projects

-This repository contains a collection of machine learning and data analysis projects, each focusing on different techniques and applications.
+This repository contains a collection of machine learning projects, each focusing on different techniques and applications.
 The goal is to demonstrate end-to-end workflows: from data preprocessing to model training, evaluation, and visualization.

 📂 Projects Overview